📖 How-To Guides

 - Username and password for the share

-Available in: Standard, Lite, Photos, Legacy flavors
+Available in: Standard, Photos, Legacy flavors

 Steps: